JohnCoates/Aerial/Readme.md

 - Black screen: If you are behind a firewall (like Little Snitch or Hands Off!) try creating exceptions for Aerial to allow it access to Apple's servers.
 Be sure the applications `ScreenSaverEngine.app` and `System Preferences.app` are not being blocked access to *.phobos.apple.com, *.phobos.apple.com.edgesuite.net and sylvan.apple.com.
 If that isn't an option, please look at the Offline mode section.
 - "You cannot use the Aerial screen saver with this version of macOS." error: Select Aerial, close System Preferences with Aerial still selected, re-open System Preferences and Aerial should now work.
 This is a known bug with Swift screensavers in macOS/OS X reported to Apple as [rdar://25569037](http://www.openradar.me/25569037).
+- High CPU usage/fan spinning all of a sudden: If you correctly configured the Prefered video format according to your Mac and still experience high CPU usage/fan spinning all of a sudden, please look for the cause with `Activity Monitor`, you may see   a `com.apple.photos.ImageConversionService` responsible for this CPU load.
+This is thes iCloud Photos process, you can find more about [what it does here](https://support.apple.com/en-gu/HT204264) and how to pause it.

 ## License
 [MIT License](https://raw.githubusercontent.com/JohnCoates/Aerial/master/LICENSE)